 The Woodlands is a new 144-resident, seven-story Skilled Nursing Community nestled into a beautiful, wooded site on the John Knox Village Campus in Pompano Beach, Florida.

 Influenced by a modern international style drawing from the past era of southeast Florida, the building design includes a touch of playfulness in its shapes and the use of colorful Florida pastels to help embody a feeling of fun and light-heartedness.

-Unique community commons on the ground floor are dedicated to elders living upstairs and on-campus, of site visitors, and the JKV staff, helping promote the idea of “one community sharing life together.”
-The building’s lobby has two prominent entry points, one along an inviting Porte-cochere on the north and the second at the end of a beautifully landscaped courtyard to the south.
+Unique community commons on the ground floor are dedicated to elders living upstairs and on campus, site visitors and the JKV staff, helping promote the idea of one community sharing life together.
+The building's lobby has two prominent entry points, one along an inviting Porte-cochere on the north and the second at the end of a beautifully landscaped courtyard to the south.
 Careful consideration was given to the exterior massing, scale, and composition to give it a distinctive multi-story residential feel, away from the traditional nursing home model.